CreatorsDAO/.github/profile/README.md

 If you want to intiate a co-learning program, please feel free to reach out to us.
 We're pleasure to assist you in making it a reality by promoting the program and providing you with the `Co-learning Protocol`. 👇🏻

 ## Co-learning Protocol
-> Co-learning protocol
-> > An open-source facilitation framework of collective learning.
+> An open-source facilitation framework of collective learning.
 Here we would like to thank [SoP](https://summerofprotocols.com/) and [GCC](https://www.gccofficial.org/) for providing grant in Apr.2024 for this protocol. 👐

 Co-learning is the abbreviation of collective learning, also referred to group learning, or collaborative learning.
 It is a practice where participants collectively select topics, engage in learning and communication, take action, and reflect on the entire process.